PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 [*] ending @ 21:26:37 /2020-11-27/
 ```

 With a `#__users` table now identified, I decided to attempt to enumerate this table for a valid set of user credentials.
-But before doing that I needed to try to identify a set of columns for the table to query against.
+But before doing that I needed to provide the columns of the table.
 Luckily, the schema for the `users` table for joomla `3.7.0` was readily available so I created a wordlist using the column names.

 ```
 root@kali:~/ctf# cat table_schema.txt